On the motivic class of an algebraic group: Acknowledgments

 \section{Acknowledgments}

-I would like to thank my advisor Zinovy Reichstein for his guidance and for greatly improving the exposition, Mattia Talpo and Angelo Vistoli for helpful comments, and Boris Kunyavskii for sending me a copy of his paper \cite{kunyavskii1987rank}.
+I would like to thank my advisor Zinovy Reichstein for his guidance and for greatly improving the exposition, Mattia Talpo and Angelo Vistoli for helpful comments, and Boris Kunyavski\u{\i} for sending me a copy of his paper \cite{kunyavskii1987rank}.
+I am very grateful to the anonymous referee for finding a mistake in a previous version of the proof of \Cref{1.5}, and for suggesting a fix.